 R.J.A.
-Buhr (v2/8/20)
+Buhr (v3/18/20)

 I approached the piano as an adult beginner interested in learning to play jazz, which eventually led me to wonder how jazz pianists can improvise in terms of a music notation that seemed to me to be misleadingly complex for the piano.
 In the words of the naive child in the fairy tale, "the emperor has no clothes," meaning the piano, seen directly without the obscuring "clothes" of music notation, is much simpler than music notation for it.
 Music notation is misleading in seeming simple for pieces in easy key signatures that don't depart from the key signature, and gradually increasing in complexity as pieces become more "interesting," to the point of becoming unapproachable by all but experts.
 The piano is not just for experts, but this sadly limits access to it by others because the increasing complexity is misleading.
 I had played trumpet in school bands as a youth, and so knew enough music notation to read single melody lines, but became curious about why lines starting from different pitches that were audibly the same line were represented so differently.
 I had learned the interval-based "solfege" scale do-re-mi-fa-so-la-ti-do in music classes and wondered why something like it wasn't the basis of music notation.
-I never had the time to give it much thought until I took up the piano an adult beginner, looking for a hobby for my looming retirement.
-After a period of piano lessons, the increasing complexity of pieces I was encountering revived my curiosity about music notation.
+I never had the time to give it much thought until I took up the piano as an adult beginner, looking for a retirement hobby.
+After a period of piano lessons, the increasing notational complexity of pieces I was encountering revived my curiosity about music notation.
 When I retired, I had the time to indulge my curiosity.
 This document is the result.
+The scope is short pieces of the kind found in "fake books" providing melody lines and chord progressions (fake books are available for all kinds of music, including classical).
+Their seeming simplicity on the page is misleading but their underlying actual simplicity in PKP terms makes them accessible to amateurs only interested in playing for personal pleasure.
+Virtuoso piano music on pages black with notes can be understood in these terms but cannot be played by amateurs and so is outside the scope.

 I "reverse engineered" pieces of written music I was learning, to understand them in terms of keyboard shapes, which the piano is uniquely equipped to present to the eye in terms of intervals measured in half tones, the pitch intervals between adjacent piano keys.
-I learned that chord symbols, which should help with the complexity problem, are actually part of it.2 Making them part of the solution requires seeing them as shapes formed from combining or splitting a small number of Legolike building blocks that are the same anywhere on the keyboard, in terms of sizes measured in half tones.
+I learned that chord symbols, which should help with the complexity problem, are actually part of it.
+Making them part of the solution requires seeing them as shapes formed from combining or splitting a small number of Legolike building blocks that are the same shape anywhere on the keyboard.
 The result is a "no-clothes" notation I call PKP, standing for Picturing Keyboard Patterns.
 The basic elements of PKP are hidden in plain sight on the keyboard and in standard practice for voicing chord progressions of music notation.
-PKP bundles these elements into a simple notation that may be annotated on the written music to guide understanding and playing, and can also be written down separately as a playable shorthand notation for pieces of music.
-PKP is not a replacement for music notation but a lightweight complement to it.
-Its unique combination of simplicity and depth are either a serendipitous side effect of the organization of the piano keyboard or a fundamental property of music